This article is over 3 years old

-Aliaksei Protas was sent down to the Hershey Bears on January 7 to help accomodate Nicklas Backstrom and Tom Wilson returning to the Capitals’ active roster.
+Aliaksei Protas was sent down to the Hershey Bears on January 7 to help accommodate Nicklas Backstrom and Tom Wilson returning to the Capitals’ active roster.
 Ten days later, Protas is back after the Caps lost Nic Dowd to injury Monday against the New York Islanders.

 Multiple RMNB readers spotted Protas in the press box sitting with the Capitals’ scratches during the Wild game.
 According to The Athletic’s Tarik El-Bashir, Protas has been recalled by the Capitals and will join the team on their three-game road trip, which will see them play the Arizona Coyotes, Vegas Golden Knights, and Colorado Avalanche.